laminas/laminas-stratigility/doc/book/api.md

 ) : ResponseInterface
 ```

-Within Stratigility, `Zend\Stratigility\Next` provides such an implementation.
+Within Stratigility, `Laminas\Stratigility\Next` provides such an implementation.

 Starting in version 1.3.0, `MiddlewarePipe` also implements the http-interop
 `ServerMiddlewareInterface`, and thus provides a `process()` method.
 This